paigematheson14/genome-assembly-calliphora/README.md

 ```

+# Illuminaaaaaaaaa

+# Concatenate the two lanes for each sample

 # Kmer analysis using Illumina reads & Genome quality completeness estimation using Merqury
 Follow this tutorial to create kmer a database of high-quality Illumina reads using meryl (https://github.com/marbl/merqury/wiki/1.-Prepare-meryl-dbs).
 I used a kmer value of 18 rather than the k-mer value I got from running the first line of code included in the tutorial (this was recommended by Meeran and a paper produced by someone from Peter's lab)